 *OPE: Other Payroll Expenses.
 These are expenses that the University (through your department) pays for you such as: PERS contributions, Social Security, Medicare, Workers Compensations, etc. Any health insurance costs are paid by the faculty’s home department.

 FIG Proposal Process

 The two academic classes must be regularly taught, introductory-level courses that meet general-education requirements.
-(A Challenge FIG may have one 300 level class.)
+(A Deep Dive FIG may have one 300 level class.)
 The courses should be from different disciplines, but be linked by a common theme.

 To propose a FIG:

-- Determine the College Connections theme and the two academic courses you would like to link.
+- Determine the FYE Seminar theme and the two academic courses you would like to link.

-- Obtain the signatures requested on the 2018 FIG Proposal Form.
-Written approval by email is also accepted for both department heads and course instructors.
+- Obtain the signatures requested on the 2024 FIG Proposal Form WORD or PDF.
+Written approval by email is also accepted in lieu of a signature with the attached files

 - Attach the syllabus from each of the two academic courses and return the proposal to Jackie Etchison, First-Year Programs, 107 Oregon Hall or by email (preferred) at email@example.com